sunfishcode/basic-text/docs/BasicText.md

  - it is empty or ends with U+A.

 A buffered stream is in Basic Text form iff:
- - the stream is in Basic Text form, and
+ - it is in Basic Text form, and
  - substrings of the string separated by buffer flushes are all in Basic Text form.